Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Brother Druun patted his shoulder appreciatively, and the team bustled down the ramp in silence.
 There was a minute or two of busy activity as they deployed the camo netting, then they vanished almost instantly amidst the ice and rocks.
 Gumi performed his post-flight checks, satisfied himself that all was as it should be, and grabbed his blanket.

-It was going to be a very long and very cold wait for what came next…
+It was going to be a very long and very cold wait for what came next...

 ___